joakru-astro/veloce_reduction/README.md

 ```
 conda env create -f environment.yml
 ```
 I aim to clean this environment and make a full instalation instruction.

-And probably rename the environment.
+### Limitations
+In its current form, my pipeline doesn't use optimal extraction and just co-adds the flux from all the fibres; thus, it is probably not suited for precise RV science.

 ### Data
 Place your data in the /Data/Raw/ or specify your own path in veloce_path.py.
 [Sample data from CSV run](https://www.dropbox.com/scl/fo/qleydw5tsvpkpfl1jx985/AJmCFf8FNwuO7GEVXNzZSDQ?rlkey=xy9j0vfnb0wo6xzcf27n6wgpu&st=4gq4srkk&dl=0)

+### Acknowledgement
+For the static wavelength solution, I use precomputed coefficients for polynomials available in the Veloce Instrument Manual.
+I want to thank Chris Tinney for these solutions and all the valuable information provided and extend my gratitude to anyone who contributed to this resource.